Michael Aloni

 Michael Mark Aloni (or Alony; מיכאל אלוני; born 31 January 1984) is an Israeli actor, director, writer and television presenter.
+Regarded as one of the best performers of his generation in Israel, he is recognized for his versatile work across independent films, television and the stage.

+A graduate of Nissan Nativ Action Studio, he had a breakout role on the hit teen TV drama, HaShminiya (2005–2007).
+He also appeared in the films, Policeman (2011) and Out in the Dark (2012).
+He became known to international audiences when Netflix picked up international streaming rights for the critically acclaimed TV series, Shtisel (2013–2021).
+Aloni portrayed the protagonist, Akiva Shtisel, a Haredi man in Mea Shearim in Jerusalem.

+He also appeared in other prominent TV productions such as When Heroes Fly (2018), Our Boys (2019), and Scenes from a Marriage (2021).
+Most recently, he has had a leading role in The Beauty Queen of Jerusalem (2021–2023) and a supporting role in the Holocaust family drama series, We Were The Lucky Ones (2024) on Hulu.

 Early life

-Aloni was born in Tel Aviv, to a secular Jewish family.
+Aloni was born in Tel Aviv to secular Jewish parents; his mother was originally from Poland.
+He had a Bar Mitzvah at age 13.
 His mother is an attorney and his father is an accountant.
 During his military service in the Israel Defense Forces, he served as a Gadna commander in the Marva training program of the Education Corps.

-He studied acting at the Nissan Nativ Acting Studio between 2006–2009.
+He studied acting at the Nissan Nativ Acting Studio between 2006 and 2009.
 He also appeared in a number of advertising campaigns as a male model.